CSCfi/csc-user-guide/docs/apps/maestro.md

 # Maestro

 Schrödinger Maestro is a versatile molecular modelling environment.
 It has modules for *drug design* and *materials science*.
-It can be used to build, edit, run and analyse chemical model systems.
+It can be used to build, edit, run and analyze chemical model systems.

 [TOC]

 ## Available

-* Puhti: 2021.3, 2021.4, 2022.1, 2022.2
+* Puhti: 2020.4, 2021.3, 2021.4, 2022.1, 2022.2, 2022.3, 2022.4
 * Mahti: 2021.4, 2022.1, 2022.2

-!!! info "Incompatibility issue with latest versions"
+!!! info "Incompatibility issue with latest versions on Mahti"

-    Versions 2022.3 and later are incompatible with the RHEL8 operating system on Puhti and Mahti.
-If you intend to run jobs at CSC, don't upgrade your local installation beyond 2022.2!
+    Versions 2022.3 and later are incompatible with Mahti.
+If you intend to run jobs on Mahti, don't upgrade your local installation beyond 2022.2!
 We're looking for a workaround.

+    Note that Mahti is mostly suitable for running Desmond MD simulations on GPUs.
+    Most other jobs do not scale to full nodes, so please use Puhti instead for these.

 ## License

 Maestro is available for all academic users in Finland: staff and students, for academic purposes.
 Please consult the [EULA](https://www.schrodinger.com/maestro-academic-eula) for the exact definition.
 Using Maestro means that you accept the EULA linked to above.
 The Maestro license consists of floating licenses and tokens.
 If licenses run out, contact us via [ServiceDesk](/support/contact/)